appy9/thecompiler/CONTRIBUTING.md

 If you want to contribute but are unsure to start, we have [a "good first issue" label](https://github.com/onthecompiler/thecompiler/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) which is applied to newcomer-friendly issues.
 Take a look at [the full list of good first issues](https://github.com/onthecompiler/thecompiler/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and pick something you like!

 Want to fix a bug or implement an agreed-upon feature?
-Great, jump to the [local setup instructions](#first-time-setup)!
+Great, jump to the [setup instructions](#setup)!

 ### Adding Data

-To add data simply add your post to the [data/post.json](/data/posts.json) file.
+To add data simply add your post to the [data/post.json](./data/posts.json) file.
 On commit the data will be formatted and placed in the correct spots in the app so you don't have to worry about that.
 The data format is as follows:

 ```
 {